crawl/crawl/crawl-ref/docs/crawl_manual.rst

 allow training of) up to three areas.
 Being good in the areas of a spell will improve the casting chance and, in many cases, the effect as well.

 Spells are stored in books, which you will occasionally find in the dungeon.
-You can read books with 'r' to check what spells they contain; doing so will allow you to read the individual spells' descriptions.
-In order to memorise a certain spell, use the 'M' command.
+Once you have picked up a book and added its contents to your spell library, you can memorise a spell using the 'M' command.

 In addition to picking up new spells, your character may also wish to get rid of old ones by reading a scroll of amnesia, which will let you pick a spell to